verifereum/funding/pectra-pgf.md

 Expected outputs:

-1. A freely available complete formal specification of the EVM defined in the HOL4 theorem prover, building on the existing specification available at https://github.com/verifereum/verifereum.
+1. A freely available complete formal specification of the EVM defined in the [HOL4 theorem prover](https://hol-theorem-prover.org), building on the existing specification available in the [Verifereum repository](https://github.com/verifereum/verifereum).

-2. Theorems demonstrating that the above specification passes the same EVM test suites (when the tests have been updated for the Pectra upgrade) that are used to validate Ethereum's execution clients, i.e., https://github.com/ethereum/tests and https://github.com/ethereum/execution-spec-tests.
+2. Theorems demonstrating that the above specification passes the same EVM test suites (when the tests have been updated for the Pectra upgrade) that are used to validate Ethereum's execution clients, i.e., the [legacy](https://github.com/ethereum/tests) and [future](https://github.com/ethereum/execution-spec-tests) test suites.

 # Methodology